AdrKacz/crispy-parakeet/generals/!drafts.md

 # The problem of duplication and its implication

+Let us take an hypothetical situation.
+Imagine that you replicate all part of your bodies in the exact same way.
+There is now an exact copy of yourself next to you.
+Then, a third person kills you.
+Are you still alive?

 **TODO: Explain why this dilemma implies that consciousness can be conceptualise has an algorithm --> living into multiple body and the illusion of life**